Back2Color: Domain-Adaptive Synthetic-to-Real Monocular Depth Estimation for Dynamic Traffic Scenes: Methodology

 the significant gap between synthetic and real-world color images arises from the inherent complexity of the real world.
 Colors in real-world scenes are influenced by various factors, including lighting intensity, surface material of obstacles, and smoothness, and can also be significantly degraded\cite{10130799}.
 Each of these factors is intricate and highly variable, making them challenging to simulate realistically using typical 3D engines.
 As a result, discerning the origin of an image intuitively is easy, both for humans and deep learning alike.
 Consequently, directly combining real-world and synthetic datasets for training essentially involves dealing with the integration issues of two distinct domains.
 Our Back2Color approach learns the mapping relationship in the target domain(Real).
 This mapping is then applied to the source domain (Synthetic) to reduce the gaps between colors of the source and target domains.

 Objectively speaking, predicting color from 3D structural information constitutes a one-to-many mapping, a non-standard conditional generative tasks, where the same 3D structure can correspond to a multitude of different color images.
-However, under specific conditions, this seemingly impossible task becomes feasible: \textit{Assuming that the color images in the target domain exhibit relatively high correlation.} The colors in real word datasets like Cityscapes and Kitti are notably different, as shown in Fig.\ref{fig:examples_back2Color}.
-Therefore, in order to bridge the substantial gap between synthetic $\mathcal{S} \in$\{vKitti2\cite{cabon2020vKitti2}(Vk),SHIFT\cite{shift2022}(S), UrbanSyn\cite{gómez2023one}\} and real-world $\mathcal{X} \in$ \{Kitti\cite{eigen2014depth,geiger2012we}(K),Cityscapes\cite{cordts2016cityscapes}(Cs)\}datasets, we can learn the depth-to-color mapping in the target domain (real world color) and apply it to the source domain (synthetic color), thereby converting the source domain color to match those in the target domain.
-And then, we made the following attempts, train a Color Net $\mathcal{F}_{d2c}$ to predict color images $\Tilde{\mathbf{I}}^{\mathcal{X}}$ from predicted depth images $\hat{\mathbf{D}}^{\mathcal{X}}$:
+However, under specific conditions, this seemingly impossible task becomes feasible: \textit{Assuming that the color images in the target domain exhibit relatively high correlation.} The colors in real word datasets like Cityscapes and KITTI are notably different, as shown in Fig.\ref{fig:examples_back2Color}.
+Therefore, in order to bridge the substantial gap between synthetic $\mathcal{S} \in$ \{vKITTI2(vK)\cite{cabon2020vKitti2}, SHIFT(SH)\cite{shift2022}, UrbanSyn(Ur)\cite{gómez2023one}\} and real-world $\mathcal{X} \in$ \{KITTI(KT)\cite{eigen2014depth,geiger2012we}, Cityscapes(Cs)\cite{cordts2016cityscapes}\} datasets, we can learn the depth-to-color mapping in the target domain (real world color) and apply it to the source domain (synthetic color), thereby converting the source domain color to match those in the target domain.
+To bridge the appearance gap between synthetic and real-world data, we train a depth-to-color network $\mathcal{F}_{d2c}$ that predicts color images from estimated depth maps in the real-world domain.
+Given a predicted depth map $\hat{\mathbf{D}}_{\mathcal{X}}$ produced by the depth estimation network, the depth-to-color network reconstructs the corresponding color image as